min2ha/ukwa-site/content/target/46259/index.en.md

   "subject": "Brexit"
 }

-# EU council president: it's hard Brexit or no Brexit at all

 Donald Tusk scotches Boris Johnson’s argument that the UK could strike a better deal with the EU after Brexit.